-Mazars Netherland’s Supervisory Board (SB) is responsible for guaranteeing the public interest and aims to improve the quality and independence of our services.
+Mazars in the Netherlands’ Supervisory Board (SB) is responsible for guaranteeing the public interest and aims to improve the quality and independence of our services.
 The Supervisory Board supervises the Mazars Executive Board and the entire organisation.
 Among others, the Supervisory Board is responsible for the policy regarding future board nominations and the remuneration and quality policy.

-In June 2018, Pieter Jongstra (1956) concluded the chairship of the board of the Royal Netherlands Institute of Chartered Accountants.
-In addition, he has been vice-chairperson of APG’s Supervisory Board since February 2015.
-He is also chairperson of the Supervisory Board's Audit and Risk Committee and the Governance Committee.
-Jongstra was affiliated with EY for 32 years.
+In June 2018, Pieter Jongstra (1956) concluded his role as chairman of the board of the Royal Netherlands Institute of Chartered Accountants.
+In addition, he has been a member to APG’s Supervisory Board from 2015 – 2023, the last three years as chairman.
+Pieter is also chairman to the Supervisory Board at CZ.
+Jongstra has been working for EY for 32 years.
 He joined EY in 1982 and left the EY partnership on 30 June 2014.
-At EY, he held (inter)national management positions for more than 15 years, of which the last 4.5 years as chairperson of the Board of Directors in the Netherlands.
-Moreover, Jongstra has always conducted an accountancy practice of mainly internationally operating listed and family-owned companies.
-In his administrative roles, he is especially motivated when he can improve an organisation through change.
+At EY, he held (inter)national management positions for more than 15 years, of which the last 4.5 years as chairman to the Board of Directors in the Netherlands.
+At EY Pieter has always conducted an accountancy practice of mainly internationally operating listed and family-owned businesses.
+Since 2015 he has had several supervisory board memberships, regularly in the role as chairman.
+In his roles, he is especially motivated when he can improve an organisation through change.
 Diversity and sustainability are common threads running within his managerial career.